2024 United States Senate elections: Nevada

 One-term Democrat Jacky Rosen was elected in 2018 with 50.4% of the vote.
 Rosen was re-elected for a second term.
 Veteran and 2022 Senate candidate Sam Brown was declared the Republican nominee after winning the June 11 primary.
 Brown easily won against former ambassador to Iceland Jeffrey Ross Gunter and former state assemblyman Jim Marchant, among others.

+Rosen was reelected by a very slim margin of around 1.7%, an advantage of around 24,000 votes among over 1.46 million cast statewide.
+This result reflected a somewhat more competitive result than expected, according to final polling averages, and was down from her 2018 margin of around 5 points against then-incumbent Republican senator Dean Heller.
+Rosen received 47.9% of the statewide vote to Brown's 46.2%.